isc-projects/kea/doc/guide/ddns.rst

    2001:db8:1, the name should be "1.0.0.0.8.B.D.0.1.0.0.2.ip6.arpa."
    Whatever the name, it must be unique within the catalog.

--  ``key-name`` - if TSIG should be used with this domain's servers, this value should be the name of that key from the TSIG Key List.
+-  ``key-name`` - if TSIG is used with this domain's servers, this value should be the name of the key from the TSIG Key List.
 If the value is blank (the default), TSIG will not be used in DDNS conversations with this domain's servers.
 Currently this value is not used as TSIG has not been implemented.